The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/2-variables-functions-strings.md

 // Good
 const myName = 'John';

-// Uncaught TypeError: Assignment to constant variable. myName = 'Johnny';
+// Uncaught TypeError: Assignment to constant variable.
+Hmm, time to use a let. myName = 'Johnny';

 // Also good